The first part of this article covers the basic techniques to catch trout with Berkley PowerBait, focusing on the most popular dough fishing bait.

 Trout anglers know that one of PowerBait’s super powers is that the floating type sits up off the bottom and right into the path of trout cruising for food.
 But the bait doesn’t always float as high as you might want it.

-Buzz Ramsey, a Pacific Northwest icon who works for Berkley, often slides a Lil’ Corky float onto the leader near the eye of his hook.
+Buzz Ramsey, a Pacific Northwest icon who previously for Berkley, often slides a Lil’ Corky float onto the leader near the eye of his hook.
 This little plastic orb not only adds more flotation, it serves as a colorful attractant.

 Veteran bait anglers also know that sliding a mini marshmallow onto the hook above the bait also does the trick.